CloudSecurityAlliance/Twitter-PlanB/README.md

 # Twitter-PlanB

 So as you may or may not know Twitter was bought by Elon Musk, it was assumed things would take a few weeks or months to shake out.
 In the first week, he fired several top execs including the one responsible for safety, and content moderation on the platform.
 It's now (2022-11-04) one-week after, and Elon Musk has just fired roughly half of Twitter's global workforce including several entire teams.
 Elon Musk has also stated that Twitter needs to find 1 Billion per year in infrastructure savings, which is sadly possible if Twitter gets rid of extra capacity needed to service big events like national elections or natural disasters.
-There is also reports that advertisers are bailing out on Twitter, and that advanced ad sales for 2023 basically hit a brick wall, so it is unclear at this point how much this will snowball in the next 3-6 months.
+There are also reports that advertisers are bailing out on Twitter and that advanced ad sales for 2023 basically hit a brick wall, so it is unclear at this point how much this will snowball in the next 3-6 months.
 Maybe Twitter survives, and maybe it goes bankrupt.

 In other words, Twitter went from boring to highly risky.
 You can start dealing with this risk now, or leave it until you MUST deal with it.
 At the rate things have gone in the first week I'm not sure how much time we have.